 - Shape: Chlamydiae are roughly spherical.

-- Size: It considers as one of the smallest prokaryotic organism whose size ranges between 0.2-1.5 µm.
+- Size: They exist as the smallest prokaryotic organisms whose size ranges between 0.2-1.5 µm.

 - Capsule: It is absent in chlamydia.